-Brompton Oratory is the second-largest Roman Catholic church in London after Westminster Cathedral, and has a beautiful Italian Baroque-style interior.
+Brompton Oratory is the second-largest Roman Catholic church in London after Westminster Cathedral, and has a beautiful Baroque-style interior.

 St. Andrew Holborn was the largest of Christopher Wren’s fifty-one City churches, and has been heavily restored after suffering damage in the Blitz.

-Thrice-times Lord Mayor of London Dick Whittington is said to be buried somewhere outside, and there’s a stained-glass window of him inside.
+Lord Mayor of London Dick Whittington is said to be buried somewhere outside, and there’s a stained-glass window of him inside.

-Also known as the Actor’s Church, this is situated next-door to Covent Garden’s piazza and is said to have been designed by the 17th-century architect Inigo Jones.
+Also known as the Actor’s Church, this is situated next-door to Covent Garden’s piazza and was designed by the architect Inigo Jones.

 Wildly regarded as Wren’s best City church, this was damaged during the Blitz so they commissioned Henry Moore to design a new altar.